yougnoli/tSQL-Fundamentals/ch01/notes01.md

 A primary key contraint enforces uniqueness of rows and also disallow NULLs in the constraint attributes.
 Each table can have only one primary key.
 With a primary key in place you can be assured that all rows of the table will be unique.
 When creating a primary key, SQL Server creates a unique index behind the scenes.
 A **unique index** is a mechanism to enforce uniqueness and speed up queries by avoiding unnecessary *full table scan*.

 ## Unique Constraints
+The unique constraint ensures that all values in a column are different.
+Both the unique and primary key constraints provide a guarantee for uniqueness for a column or set of columns.
+Also, a unique constraint is not restricted to columns defined as NOT NULL.
+A primary key constraint automatically has a unique constraint.
+However, you can have many unique constraints per table, but only one primary key constraint per table.

 ## Foreign Key Constraints
 Enforces referencial integrity.
 This constraint points to a set of candidate key (primary key or unique constraint) attributes in what's called the *referenced* table.